Lifelong learning: Pedagogy

-It is important to note that the four pillars of learning were envisaged against the backdrop of the notion of 'lifelong learning', itself an adaptation of the concept of 'lifelong education' as initially conceptualized in the 1972 Faure publication Learning to Be.
+The four pillars of learning were envisaged against the backdrop of the notion of 'lifelong learning', itself an adaptation of the concept of 'lifelong education' as initially conceptualized in the 1972 Faure publication Learning to Be.

-In practice
+Educational technology

+The emergence of internet technologies has great potential to support lifelong learning endeavors, allowing for informal day-to-day learning.

+Application

-In India and elsewhere, the "University of the Third Age" (U3A) provides an example of the almost spontaneous emergence of autonomous learning groups accessing the expertise of their own members in the pursuit of knowledge and shared experience.
-No prior qualifications and no subsequent certificates feature in this approach to learning for its own sake and, as participants testify, engagement in this type of learning in later life can indeed 'prolong active life'.
+In India and elsewhere, the "University of the Third Age" (U3A) is an almost spontaneous movement comprising autonomous learning groups accessing the expertise of their own members in the pursuit of knowledge and shared experience.

-In Sweden the successful concept of study circles, an idea launched almost a century ago, still represents a large portion of the adult education provision.
+In Sweden, the concept of study circles, an idea launched almost a century ago, still represents a large portion of the adult education provision.
 The concept has since spread, and for instance, is a common practice in Finland as well.
-A study circle is one of the most democratic forms of a learning environment that has been created.
-There are no teachers and the group decides on what content will be covered, scope will be used, as well as a delivery method.

-Sometimes lifelong learning aims to provide educational opportunities outside standard educational systems—which can be cost-prohibitive, if available at all.
-On the other hand, formal administrative units devoted to this discipline exist in a number of universities.
-For example, the 'Academy of Lifelong Learning' is an administrative unit within the University-wide 'Professional and Continuing Studies' unit at the University of Delaware.
+Formal administrative units devoted to lifelong learning exist in a number of universities.
+For example, the 'Academy of Lifelong Learning' is an administrative unit at the University of Delaware.
 Another example is the Jagiellonian University Extension (Wszechnica Uniwersytetu Jagiellonskiego), which is one of the most comprehensive Polish centers for lifelong learning (open learning, organizational learning, community learning).

 In recent years, 'lifelong learning' has been adopted in the UK as an umbrella term for post-compulsory education that falls outside of the UK higher education system—further education, community education, work-based learning and similar voluntary, public sector and commercial settings.